ChristopherPH/TBR-csharp/TheBlackRoom.WinForms/Helpers/ListViewHelpers/ListViewOwnerDraw/README.txt

 TODO: Fix drawing column header images when column has center or right alignment
 TODO: Column Headers don't have mouseover highlighting, when using
       DrawListViewColumnHeaderEventArgs.DrawBackground() (So this is a ListView bug)
-TODO: Using ShowTooltips removes items in detail view
-TODO: switching view to details, with a selected item, then mouseover said item, all columns but 0 are removed